open-mmlab/mmtracking/docs/en/get_started.md

 PYTHONPATH="$(dirname $0)/..":$PYTHONPATH
 ```

 ## Verification

 To verify whether MMTracking and the required environment are installed correctly, we can run MOT, VIS, VID and SOT [demo scripts](https://github.com/open-mmlab/mmtracking/tree/master/demo/):

 ```
-python demo/{DEMO_FILE} \
+python demo/${DEMO_FILE} \
     ${CONFIG_FILE}\
     --input ${INPUT} \
     --checkpoint ${CHECKPOINT_FILE} \
     [--output ${OUTPUT}] \
     [--device ${DEVICE}] \
     [--show] \
-    [--fps ${FPS]
+    [--fps ${FPS}]
 ```

 Required arguments：

 - `CONFIG_FILE`: the path of configuration file.

 - `INPUT`: a given video or a folder that contains continuous images.

   **Note** that if you use a folder as the input,

-    + the image names there must be **sortable**, which means we can re-order the images according to the numbers contained in the filenames.
+  - the image names there must be **sortable**, which means we can re-order the images according to the numbers contained in the filenames.
-    + we now only support reading the images whose filenames end with '.jpg', '.jpeg' and '.png'.
+  - we now only support reading the images whose filenames end with '.jpg', '.jpeg' and '.png'.
-    + the argument `--fps` must be specified in the command script if you want to show or save the tracking video.
+  - the argument `--fps` must be specified in the command script if you want to show or save the tracking video.

 Optional arguments: